danilojodas/MobileNet/README.md

 # Introduction
 This repository contains my own implementation of the MobileNet Convolutional Neural Network (CNN) developed in Python programming language with Keras and TensorFlow enabled for Graphic Processing Unit (GPU).
-The provided source-code contains two functions containing the implementations of the MobileNetV1 and MobileNetV2 architectures.
+The provided source-code contains two functions representing the implementations of the MobileNetV1 and MobileNetV2 architectures.
 A case study in a image set of two airplane models is also provided to evaluate the performance of the network.

 ## Case study
 A MobileNetV1 network was developed to identify images of the airplane models Airbus A320 and Boeing 737.
 A dataset with over 2000 images of each airplane model was created to train the CNN model.
 Another dataset with over 300 images of each airplane model was also create to validate the performance of the network.